Burial and Cremation

 Aspect Traditional Burial Natural Burial Cremation

-Often used Not used Optional
+Embalming Often used Not permitted Optional

 Casket Usually, traditional timber or custom-made Biodegradable only (e.g. untreated wood, woollen or shroud) Varies

-Higher Minimal Lower than burial, but emissions involved
+Environmental Impact Higher Minimal Lower than burial, but emissions involved

 or chosen scattering site.